PurdueDualityLab/ICSE-23-PTM-Artifact/README.md

 ## About

-This repository contains all of the artifacts for the ICSE 2023 conference.
+This repository contains all of the elements of the paper.

+### Paper-view

-Our artifact includes the following (ordered by sections):
+Our artifact includes the following (ordered by appearance in the paper):

 | Item | Description | Corresponding content in the paper | Scientific interest | Relation to prior work |
 |------|-------------|---------------------|------------------------------------|------------------------|